All surgical procedures create clean, controlled wounds that the body must repair in the weeks after the procedure.

 How to Reduce Swelling After Rhinoplasty

-Swelling after rhinoplasty is unavoidable, but it can be reduced and managed.
-There are also some steps you can take during recovery to reduce swelling as much as possible:
+Swelling is unavoidable, but it can be reduced and managed.
+There are also some steps you can take during the rhinoplasty recovery to reduce swelling as much as possible:

 - Choosing a surgeon who uses surgical techniques that will minimize swelling can set you up for success.

 - Icing the area can help with the initial swelling and overall comfort.
-It is important to follow all directions for icing carefully to avoid damaging the skin.
+It is important to follow all directions for applying ice packs or cold compresses carefully to avoid damaging the skin with ice burns.

 Seeing the Final Results